 People who live in locations that experience high temperatures know how important it is to have a functional, reliable AC unit.
 This is the case for hot summer months.
 This is because, during such periods, temperatures can shoot to over 100 degrees.
 Having a broken AC unit can strike fear if you are living in such an area.
-Fortunately, you can check some signs and evaluate your unit before calling Edens Air Conditioner & Heating experts.
-They can repair your unit or install a new system.

 Signs of an ineffective AC system